hjwylde/language-qux/README.md

 This package provides tools for working with it (parsing, printing, type checking and running)
     within Haskell code.

-If you're interested in actually running Qux files, see [here](https://github.com/qux-lang/qux) for
+If you're interested in actually compiling Qux files, see [here](https://github.com/qux-lang/qux)
-    the binary.
+    for the binary.

 ### Aims